 BTW if you don’t know who Matty Matheson is, I encourage you to watch his Youtube series.
 He is hilarious, if you don’t mind foul language … I don’t.

-Here is how this recipe came about: I made Matty’s Chocolate Lava Cakes many times and I thought that his recipe, if turned Keto, could make great brownies.
-It turns out, I was right.
+Here is how this recipe came about: I made Matty’s Chocolate Lava Cakes once and I thought that his recipe, if turned Keto, could make great brownies.
+It turns out I was right.

 By making a few modifications, changing a few ingredients and adding some new ones, I came up with my own recipe for Keto brownies.

 It blew my mind.
 I could not believe how good it is.
 From the moment I made it successfully for the first time, I already made it half a dozen times.